jjeanius/chefilicious_cli_gem/lib/Notes.md

 Chefilicious

-A command line interface for a non-subscription meal kit company (such as Chef D, Fresh Direct, Chefday...etc), which allow the consumer to see the meal kit information in one website.
+A command line interface that list 50 top meal kits from a non-subscription company (such as Chef D, Fresh Direct, Chefday...etc).

+The application will allow the user to see the following information:

+* A list of 50 meal kits information and allow the user to make a product selection for each meal kit.

-* The application will scrape the information from various company websites and allow the consumer to see product information and make a selection.
+* The application will scrape the information from a company website and it will have a link to connect the user to the website.

-* The application will collect the following information:
+* The application will also provide a list of chefs and the user can select each chef for more
-Food, Price, Allergens, Serving_Size, Skill, Cooking_time

-* Type of Meal:
-Breakfast, Lunch, Dinner, Dessert, Date Night

-* Cooking Time:
-< 10 Minutes, 10 - 20 Minutes, 20 - 45 Minutes, 45 -  60 minutes, >60 Minutes

-* Allergens:
-Shellfish, Dairy, Egg, Fish, Peanut, Soy, Tree Nut, Wheat

-* Cuisine:
-American, Asian(Chinese, Korean, Japanese, Thai, Vietnamese), Latin(Mexican, Spanish), Mediterranean, Indian, Greek, French, Italian, Middle Eastern, South and All Cuisine

-*  Food Categories:
-Meat (Beef, Chicken, Lamb, Pork), Fish, Poultry, Vegetable, Grains/Pasta, Sweets and Special Dietary Needs

 * "Order Now" button will link to the company's websites for the specific dishes